Aseel577/Steal-user-directory-content/README.md

 # Steal-user-directory-content

-This is very simple directory stealer written by C++
+This is very simple directory stealer written in C++

 The default port is 4444 , you can change it.